Tatarstan: Administrative divisions

-Administrative and territorial division: 43 municipal districts and 2 urban districts (Kazan and Naberezhnye Chelny), as well as 39 urban settlements and 872 rural settlements.
+Tatarstan's administrative and territorial divisions form 43 municipal districts and 2 urban districts (Kazan and Naberezhnye Chelny), as well as 39 urban settlements and 872 rural settlements.

-The Republic of Tatarstan consists of districts and cities of republican significance, the list of which is established by the Constitution of the Republic of Tatarstan.
-The districts consist of cities of district significance, urban-type settlements and rural settlements with subordinate territories that make up the primary level in the system of administrative-territorial structure of the Republic.
-Cities of national significance can be geographically divided into districts in the city.

 History

 Middle Ages

-The earliest known organized state within the boundaries of Tatarstan was Volga Bulgaria (c.
+The earliest known organised state within the boundaries of Tatarstan was Volga Bulgaria (c.
 700–1238).
 The Volga Bulgars had an advanced mercantile state with trade contacts throughout Inner Eurasia, the Middle East, and the Baltic, which maintained its independence despite pressure by such nations as the Khazars, the Kievan Rus, and the Cuman-Kipchaks.
 Islam was introduced by missionaries from Baghdad around the time of Ibn Fadlan's journey in 922.

 Volga Bulgaria finally fell to the armies of the Mongol prince Batu Khan in the late 1230s (see Mongol invasion of Volga Bulgaria).
-The inhabitants, a large amount of them killed and the rest mixing with the Golden Horde's Kipchaks, became known as the "Volga Tatars".
+The inhabitants, a large amount of them killed and the rest mixing with the Golden Horde's Kipchaks, became known as the Volga Tatars.
 In the 1430s, the region again became independent as the base of the Khanate of Kazan, a capital having been established in Kazan, 170 km up the Volga from the ruined capital of the Bulgars.

 The Khanate of Kazan was conquered by the troops of Tsar Ivan the Terrible in the 1550s, with Kazan being taken in 1552.
-A large number of tatars were forcibly converted to Christianity and were culturally Russified.
+A large number of Tatars were forcibly converted to Christianity and were culturally Russified.
 Cathedrals were built in Kazan; by 1593 all mosques in the area were destroyed.
 The Russian government forbade the construction of mosques, a prohibition that was not lifted until the 18th century by Catherine the Great.
 The first mosque to be rebuilt under Catherine's auspices was constructed in 1766–1770.

 19th century

-In the 19th century, Tatarstan became a center of Jadidism, an Islamic movement that preached tolerance of other religions.
+In the 19th century, Tatarstan became a centre of Jadidism, an Islamic movement that preached tolerance of other religions.
 Under the influence of local Jadidist theologians, the Bulgars were renowned for their friendly relations with other peoples of the Russian Empire.
-However, after the October Revolution religion was largely outlawed and all theologians were repressed.